bryntum/siesta/resources/docs_src/README.md

 Siesta can run the test in browsers, Node.js and Deno.

-Siesta supports modern, ever-green browsers only - Chrome, Firefox, Safari and Chromium Edge.
+Siesta supports modern, ever-green browsers only - Chrome, Firefox, Safari and Edge Chromium.
 IE and legacy Edge are not supported.

 Siesta supports all maintained LTS releases of Node.js.